 How Does It Taste?

-I think my gluten-free chicken marsala tastes oustanding, and trust me, you won’t miss the gluten.
+I think my gluten-free chicken marsala tastes outstanding, and trust me, you won’t miss the gluten.

 The chicken is tender and the sauce is flavorful.
 The sauce has a smoky and slightly sweet taste.